₹40,000 Salary Investment Plan India 2026 — Real Numbers, No Fluff

 • 25 years: approximately ₹1.5 crore

-Those numbers assume you keep the SIP running and don't touch it.
-Step up by ₹1,000/year as your salary increases and the 25-year number goes well past ₹2 crore.
-That step-up matters more than the starting amount.
+Those numbers assume you don't touch the SIP.
+Step up by ₹1,000/year as your salary grows and the 25-year number passes ₹2 crore.
+The annual step-up matters more than the exact starting amount — model it on the SIP calculator.

-Set up the SIPs on Groww — zero commission on all mutual funds, and the interface is clear enough that you can set up an automatic SIP in under 10 minutes without reading a tutorial.
+Set up the SIPs on Groww — zero commission on all mutual funds, automatic SIP in under 10 minutes.

 What to skip

-ULIPs will show up at some point — usually through an LIC agent or someone's "financial advisor" uncle.
+ULIPs will come up — usually through an LIC agent or a "financial advisor" someone's uncle recommended.
 The pitch is "insurance plus investment in one product."
-The product has high charges (2–4% annually) for the first 5–7 years, the insurance component is small, and returns consistently underperform plain index funds.
-Buy term insurance and index funds separately.
-The math always wins.
+The charges run 2–4% annually for the first 5–7 years, the insurance cover is thin, and returns consistently trail plain index funds.
+Buy term insurance separately and invest separately.
+The math never works out in the ULIP's favour.

 Individual stocks: not yet.
-Not because stocks are bad, but because at ₹40K salary, a bad quarter in a stock you picked wrong doesn't stay abstract.
-It either keeps you up at night or tempts you to sell at the worst possible moment.
+Not because stocks are bad, but at ₹40K salary a bad quarter in a stock you picked wrong doesn't stay abstract — it either keeps you up at night or tempts you to sell at the wrong moment.
 Index funds remove both problems.
-Add stocks once your emergency fund is full, your term insurance is running, and you've read at least one annual report cover to cover.
+Add stocks once your emergency fund is full, term insurance is running, and you've read at least one annual report start to finish.

-Recurring deposits and FDs for the "investment" bucket: the returns are 6–7% taxable, which puts you at 4–5% real after inflation.
-That's how you preserve money, not grow it.
-FDs are fine for short-term goals (12–18 months).
-For a 20-year wealth-building goal, they're the wrong instrument.
+Recurring deposits and FDs for the investment bucket: returns are 6–7% taxable, which lands at 4–5% real after inflation.
+That preserves money; it doesn't grow it.
+FDs are fine for goals under 12–18 months.
+For a 20-year horizon, they're the wrong tool.

 What month 12 looks like

 That's not an impressive number.
-But compare it to what most 28-year-olds in India actually have: roughly ₹0 invested, no term insurance, and a savings account that refills and empties every month.
-You'd be building on a real foundation, not restarting.
+But compare it to what most 28-year-olds in India actually have: roughly ₹0 invested, no term insurance, a savings account that refills and empties every month.
+You'd be building on a real foundation.

 The one thing to do this week

-The emergency fund takes 15 months to build.
+The emergency fund takes 15 months.
 The SIP runs on autopilot.
-But the term insurance premium is set the day you apply — every month you wait locks in a higher rate for 35 years.
+But the term insurance premium is set the day you apply, and every month you wait locks in a higher rate for 35 years.
 It's ₹600/month right now.
 At 30 it'll be ₹900.
 At 35 it'll be ₹1,500.
-Same coverage, different price, no other variable.
+Same cover, higher price, no other variable changed.

 Apply at PolicyBazaar this week.
 Start the Groww SIPs this weekend.
-The emergency fund starts automatically once you set up the transfer.
+The emergency fund transfer can be set up in the same session.

-The system takes about 30 minutes to set up.
-After that, you stop thinking about it.
+The whole system takes about 30 minutes to configure.
+After that, you stop thinking about it and let it run.

 This article is for informational purposes only.
 Tax rules and returns depend on your individual situation.
 For personalised advice, consult a SEBI-registered financial advisor.